ShamSuf/portfolio/README.md

-# portfolio
+# Portfolio
-deploying on S3 and R53 using CI/CD
+A simple page hosted on S3 using CloudFront and Route53.